Driver killed by semi wheel hub was pregnant mother of 3

 "She was just a sweet girl," Bingham said.
 "I can't believe that she is gone.
 That baby.
 I was hoping that baby would make it, it would have meant a lot."

-Cullen is survived by her husband, Dave Cullen, and three daughters, ages eight, five and 15 months.
+Cullen is survived by her husband, Dave Cullen, and three daughters, ages 8, 5 and 15 months.

 "Melinda was such a wonderful woman, and her and my son were like they were made for each other," Charles Cullen said.